nealrs/jira-shame/README.md

 3. Give it a label (e.g., "Jira Shame App")
 4. Copy the token (you won't be able to see it again)

+### 1a.
+Get Your GitHub Personal Access Token (Optional - for Pull Requests route)

+To use the `/pr` route, you'll need a GitHub personal access token:

+1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+2. Click "Generate new token (classic)"
+3. Give it a label (e.g., "Jira Shame Review")
+4. Select scopes: `repo` (for private repos) or `public_repo` (for public repos only)
+5. Click "Generate token"
+6. Copy the token (you won't be able to see it again)
+7. Add it to your `.env` file as `GITHUB_TOKEN`

 ### 2. Configure Environment Variables

 Copy the example environment file and fill in your values: